Chinese Health Qigong and Tai Chi in Glasgow and the West of Scotland

 Qigong (pronounced "chee-gong" and sometimes spelled Chi Gung) is the modern name for a range of Chinese health exercises which date back thousands of years.
 Combining gentle movements with relaxed breathing, qigong can help relieve stress, restore energy, improve flexibility, balance and mobility, all while promoting a sense of general wellbeing.

-Hundreds, if not thousands, of qigong systems exist.
+Hundreds, if not thousands, of different qigong systems exist.
 Health Qigong is a series of these exercises researched and developed in Chinese universities since 2002, marrying ancient tradition with modern sports science to ensure positive results using safe methods.
 At Glasgow Health Qigong we have a "Safety First" mentality and our deliveries can be tailored to the needs of seated participants, standing participants, or a mixture of both.

 We only teach exercises with a proven track record and millions of world-wide enthusiasts who enjoy the physiological and psychological benefits of regular qigong practice.